Papooch/VAI_SlidingPuzzle/README.md

 VAI_SlidingPuzzle

-Use arrow keys or mouse to move tiles.
+Numpad keys (2, 4, 6, 8) change the grid size
-Enter will activate a BFSearch (will take a while for distances larger than 10) Numpad keys (2, 4, 6, 8) change the grid size
+Use arrow keys or mouse to move tiles. use SPACEBAR to randomly move a tile. press B for BFS (will take ages for distances > 10) press A for A*

 Created by Ondøej Švanda, 2019